 The True Cost of a Dumpster Bag

 The main allure of dumpster bags stems from the incredibly low prices advertised on the bag itself (29.99!).
-But as evidenced by quite a few negative reviews, there seems to be a fair amount of confusion when it comes to the true cost of using a dumpster bag to dispose of you waste.
-Unlike a Budget Dumpster rental, where delivery and disposal fees are included in a single up-front payment, dumpster bags have a separate collection fee that varies by location.
+But as evidenced by quite a few negative reviews, there seems to be a fair amount of confusion when it comes to the true cost of using a dumpster bag to dispose of your waste.
+Unlike a Budget Dumpster rental, where delivery and disposal fees are included in a single upfront payment, dumpster bags have a separate collection fee that varies by location.
 The rates quoted online are usually just estimates based on the customer’s debris type and total volume of materials.
 The final out-the-door cost is not determined until you have the dumpster bag scheduled for pickup.

 Get The Biggest Bang for Your Junk

 Our research shows that collection costs for one dumpster bag loaded with 3 cubic yards worth of construction debris in the average Midwestern city comes to a total of $129.
 This is on top of the $29.99 charged by the retailer for the bag itself, bringing the total to about $160 per bag.
 On the surface, this seems like a great deal especially to those of us who have worked on our homes before.
 But the quoted collection fee assumes that customers stay within the 3,300 lbs.
 (1.65 tons) weight limit of the bag; anything more than that will incur additional charges of an unspecified amount and may even pose the risk of the dumpster bag tearing during pickup.